by Paul Benson

 What Is The ‘Mystery Of God’ Revealed To The Church?

-As we shall see the mystery of the ages revealed to Paul had nothing to do with the future ‘catching away’ of the Church; but was referring to the resurrection of the dead.
-Namely Christ’s, and our identification with it.
-That in a similar manner as he was raised up into an immortal glorified body, so shall we be.
+As we shall see the mystery of the ages revealed to Paul had nothing to do with a supposed ‘rapture’ of the Church before the time of tribulation; but was referring to the resurrection of the dead.
+Namely Christ’s resurrection; and our personal association with it.
+That in a similar manner as he was raised up into an immortal glorified body, so shall we be!

 Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed.
 1Corinthians 15:51

 The idea that the pre-trib rapture is the ‘mystery hid from ages and from generations’ (Col. 1:26) comes from a misrepresentation of this verse from 1Corinthians.
-This verse is claimed to be referring to the catching away / rapture, but it is absolutely not.
+This verse is claimed by many folks to be referring to the catching away / rapture, but it is absolutely not!
 We’ll look at that in-depth a little later, but first let’s see if we can get a handle on the concept of what the Bible refers to as the ‘mystery of God’.

 The word mystery is used 22 times in the New Testament in a variety of applications ranging from ‘the mystery of iniquity’ in 2Thess.
-2:7; to the ‘blindness in part which has happened to Israel’ in Romans 11:25; to the mystery of ‘Babylon the Great’ in Revelation 17:5.
-Many of which have nothing to do with the topic at hand.
+2:7, to the ‘blindness in part which has happened to Israel’ in Romans 11:25, to the mystery of ‘Babylon the Great’ in Revelation 17:5.
+And many of these usages of the word have nothing to do with the topic at hand.

-But there is a very evident focus in the Scriptures on the matter of a mystery involved in God’s dealings with mankind to bring about a fulfillment of the promise of inheritance and eternal life,
+But there is a very evident focus in the Scriptures on the matter of a mystery involved in God’s dealings with mankind to bring about a fulfillment of the promise of inheritance and eternal life.
+We are talking about a mystery concerning the salvation revealed to us in Christ!

 And he said unto them, Unto you it is given to know the mystery of the kingdom of God: but unto them that are without, all these things are done in parables: Mark 4:11